swilliams/management-philosophy/README.md

 #### This goes both ways
 If we work closely together for long enough, I am going to let you down at some point, and I am sorry about that.
 Even though it may sound daunting I would really really appreciate it if you told me.
 I can make myself better by remaining accountable to you.

 Here’s an anecdote from my past.
-We were architecting a semi-complex system with a few moving parts.
-When we were trying to figure out how long it would take to build I had over-simplified it in my head and threw out a number that was lower than what “Greg” had suggested.
+We were architecting a fairly complex system with a few moving parts.
+When we were trying to figure out how long it would take to build to set client expectations I had over-simplified it in my head and threw out a number that was lower than what “Greg” had suggested.
 Then I did the bad manager thing and said “C’mon Greg, it won’t take _that_ long will it?”
 Of course Greg said no. Long story short, it did take that long.
 One of my other engineers, “Rick”, pulled me aside and said “You kinda steamrolled Greg back there about the estimate for the thing.”
 And he was right.
 I apologized to Greg and have tried to be more conscious about throwing my size around.

-If Rick hadn’t done that, I would not have realized my shortcomings.
-I won’t say I’m perfect, but [I want to get better](https://youtu.be/o5osPtE7kXI).
+If Rick hadn’t done that, I would have missed an important opportunity to get better.

 ## The Work
 ### Guardrails and VUCA